2 - Inventory & Ad-hoc commands

 Click Run Command button.
 In the next screen you have to specify the ad hoc command.

-Within the Details window, select Module ping
+Within this window, select Module ping

 and click Next.